Should You Include Utilities With Rent [Pros vs. Cons]?

 Rental Property Utilities 101

 We'll get to the answer soon enough.
-But first there are some basics you have to consider.
+But first, there are some basics you have to consider.

 The "Pros" and The "Cons" of Including Utilities in Rent

-As you will discover, as with anything involving a rental property, there are no free lunches.
-That said, there are some things to consider such as the pro's and con's, listed below.
+You will discover, as with anything involving a rental property, there are no free lunches.
+That said, there are some things to consider, such as the pros and cons, listed below.
 You must also consider the size and type of investment property under consideration.

 Pros of Including Utilities in Rent

 You can, of course, charge more for providing utilities.
 But you can also charge a little extra for freeing your tenants from the tyranny of the utility company.

 Cons of Including Utilities in Rent